Check out our list of the best antivirus software.

 Malware detection statistics

-1. There are now nearly 980 million malware programs out there.
+1. There are now more than 1 billion malware programs out there.

-3. SonicWall has registered more than 7 billion malware attacks this year alone.
+3. SonicWall has registered more than 3.2 billion malware attacks in the first half of 2020.

-Some people and companies continue to be on the receiving end of malicious software more often than others.
-In 2018, there were over 10 billion attacks registered by the companies that keep an eye on global cybersecurity and malware attack statistics.
-While the end of 2019 is not far away, this year’s numbers are still very intimidating.
+Some people and companies continue to be targeted by malicious software more often than others.
+In 2019, there were nearly 10 billion attacks registered by the companies that keep an eye on global cybersecurity and malware attack statistics.
+While there’s still no full report for 2020 available, by all data, it seems that the total number of attacks is on a decline.

-This seems to be a trend among the creators of malicious programs.
-In 2018, there were far fewer variants of new malware appearing than in previous years.
-This means there are fewer ways malware could potentially take down computer systems.
+Year on year, the number of new malware variants is oscillating.
+In 2019, for example, there were far fewer variants of new malware appearing than in previous years.
+At the time, there were fewer ways malware could potentially take down computer systems.

 Ever since late 2007, the number of websites containing malware has been consistently above 100,000.
-Come early 2018, this number began to decline rapidly.
-The latest Google report cites that there were only 28,000 infected websites in 2018.
-In the space of one year from 2017, the number of malware-infected websites decreased by a factor of 25.
+Come early 2018, and this number began to decline rapidly.
+The latest Google report cites that just 7% of tested websites are infected.
+Even though the trend continues, the start of the COVID-19 epidemic brought a significant jump in malware sites.

 6. Each week, Google detects 50 websites containing malware.